UKCloud/documentation/articles/vmware/vmw-how-create-vm-from-scratch.md

 10. Carry out the operating system install as normal.

     When you've finished, remember to install VMware Tools (for more information, see [*VMware Tools installation*](vmw-ref-vmware-tools-installation.md)).

+## Next steps

+After you initially create your VM, you may want to edit some of the properties to finish setting it up.
+For more information, see [*How to view and update virtual machine settings*](vmw-how-update-vm-settings.md).

 ## Feedback